PaulTR/AndroidDemoProjects/README.md

 AndroidArduinoLEDControl: Android project and Arduino sketch file for controlling 3 different LEDs attached to an Arduino board from an Android device.

+AndroidAutoMedia: Demo for creating a navigation and playback architecture for Android Auto's media items

 AndroidTVAsteroidBelt: Example of using OpenGL and the Android TV controller to make a basic Asteroids game.
 The tutorial for this demo can be found on Binpress - http://www.binpress.com/tutorial/getting-started-with-game-development-for-android-tv/149

 AndroidTVMediaPlayer: A demo media project for the AndroidTV.

 Animations: Example of using the new animation features in Android L. Goes over ripples, animated UI widgets, circular reveal, activity transitions and shared element activity transitions.

+AppCompatToolbar: Demo of implementing the Toolbar from the AppCompat support library as a replacement for the standard built in actionbar.

 Chromecast: Demo of using Android as a Chromecast sender application for playing an online resource on a television.

+CustomDrawableStates: Implementation of custom drawable states in Android in order to extend past the standard 'pressed', 'active', etc.

 Daydream: Utilizes the Daydream Android service to display quotes pulled from a server.